Why do some Black people fear the water?

 BKS: As someone who has been around pools for most of your life – why do you think Black people don’t swim in the same numbers as White people?

 RL: It starts with infants.
 I teach classes for 3 to 5 year olds, even as young as 6 months.
-We don’t 18often – it’s changed recently- but in the past we didn’t get Blacks and Hispanics coming in with their little ones to swim.
+We don’t often – it’s changed recently- but in the past we didn’t get Blacks and Hispanics coming in with their little ones to swim.
 At the younger ages you don’t see Blacks and Hispanics bringing their kids to Bobbers classes.
 So they just get a late start on learning the skills.
 Black kids are trying to learn level 1 skills (basic aquatic skills such as water entry and exit; breath control and submerging; floating and gliding on the front and back; and treading in chest-deep water) when they’re 14 whereas you have 6 year olds learning level 1 skills at the same time.
 I think it really all starts in the home.

 BKS: As a swim instructor you’ve worked with many adults.
 In your opinion, why do some Black people fear the water?